 In compliance with Seattle University’s policy, individual students, faculty, staff, or program leaders who wish to travel to regions identified as having a high level of risk to health and safety according to the organizations listed above, may petition for an exception to this policy.
 A petition must be submitted for review to the SU International Risk Assessment Committee by the deadlines listed below:

 *Failure to complete the petition by the established deadline will jeopardize the approval of the program.

 Click here for full policy and instructions for the Travel Advisory Petition.

 University employment includes Cigna Insurance for both business and personal travel.
 This is not a sickness or hospitalization insurance program, but a comprehensive program for information, referral, coordination and assistance services designed to respond to most medical care situations abroad.
 You can pick up a brochure and participant card from the Human Resources Office.

-Students are enrolled in CISI health insurance for the duration of the trip.
+Students are enrolled in mandatory health insurance with CISI for the duration of the program.
 The link attached will provide more information on coverage and CISI policies.